2.4.3 Bill Silverman Prize

 The Bill Silverman Prize

-The Bill Silverman Prize acknowledges explicitly the value of criticism of The Cochrane Collaboration, with a view to helping to improve its work, and thus achieve its aim of helping people make well-informed decisions about health care by providing the best possible evidence on the effects of healthcare interventions.
-The Cochrane Collaboration Steering Group approved the establishment of the Prize in 2007, and it was awarded for the first time in 2008.
+The Bill Silverman Prize explicitly acknowledges the value of criticism of The Cochrane Collaboration, with a view to helping to improve its work, and thus to achieve its aim of helping people make well-informed decisions about health care by providing the best possible evidence on the effects of healthcare interventions.
+The establishment of the Prize was approved by the Cochrane Collaboration Steering Group in 2007, and awarded for the first time in 2008.

-The Prize is offered annually, and the authors of a piece of research published or presented in the twelve months preceding the call for nominations are eligible to be nominated.
-The Cochrane Operations Unit issues the call for nominations via The Cochrane Collaboration’s mailing lists and CCInfo in the first week of April each year.
-Nominations can be made by anyone, including the authors of the publication or presentation being nominated.
-Nominations should be sent to the Cochrane Operations Unit (email@example.com) with the name of the Award or Prize in the subject heading.
-The criteria for the Prize are that the publication or presentation has evaluated any aspect of the preparation, maintenance or dissemination of Cochrane reviews or the work of The Cochrane Collaboration more generally, and:
+The call for nominations for this Prize is issued in early April each year, and the authors of a piece of research published or presented in the preceding twelve months are eligible.
+The criteria for the Prize are that the publication or presentation evaluated any aspect of the preparation, maintenance or dissemination of Cochrane reviews or the work of The Cochrane Collaboration more generally, and:

 - was of high quality;